A lot or a little?

 HOOPS is a sports-themed animated comedy series aimed at a mature audience.
 Coach Ben Hopkins (voiced by comedian Jake Johnson) is a small-town high school basketball coach who dreams of someday coaching the Chicago Bulls.
-Perpetually angry at everyone, from his team of misfits and ex-wife to his co-workers and his former-pro player father, Hopkins spends much of his time desperately trying to solve problems of his own making, while directing expletive-laced insults at pretty much any person who crosses his path.
+Perpetually angry at everyone, from his team of misfits and his ex-wife to his co-workers and his former-pro-player father, Hopkins spends much of his time desperately trying to solve problems of his own making while directing expletive-laced insults at pretty much any person who crosses his path.

 Is it any good?

 The writing in this show just isn't very creative or smart, which leads to diminishing returns for the excessive vulgarity.
 Thanks to South Park and the many mature animated series that have followed in its footsteps, the novelty of hearing cartoon characters use foul language wore off over two decades ago.
 But it seems Hoops didn't get the memo.
 Without doing a formal study, it's safe to say that the series' 25-minute pilot uses the "F" word, or some variation on it, more frequently than one of Martin Scorsese's feature-length mob movies.